 - 1 tsp fennel seeds

 - Salt to taste

 - 2 cloves

 - 2 cardamon

 - ½" Cardamon stick

-- Grind the coconut and fennel seeds with little water (about 2 tablespoon) to a fine paste and keep aside.
+- Use a mixer grinder to grind the coconut and fennel seeds with little water (about 2 tablespoon) to a fine paste and keep aside.

 - Dry roast the garam masala ingredients.
 Cool and grind to a fine powder.
 Set aside.

 - Heat the oil in cooking pan.
 Add the powdered masala, ginger-garlic paste and curry leaves and stir for few seconds.

 - Saute the onions till brown in the tempered oil, about 10-12 minutes.
 Add the cubed tapioca with little salt and let them cook for a couple of minutes.